BenasJasilionis/tech201_cloud_computing_with_aws/VPCs.md

 7) From the `Actions` drop down menu, select `Attach to VPC`
 8) Select your VPC
 9) Attach the internet gateway
-## Building a 2 tier architecture on a custom VPC and custom subnets - `Creating a route table`
+## Building a 2 tier architecture on a custom VPC and custom subnets - `Creating a route table for the public subnet`
 1) On the AWS homepage, search `VPC` and click on the `VPC` option
 2) On the left hand side, click `Route tables`
 3) Click `Create route table`